markjnkim/es_mod/02-css/content/lesson-2-flexbox.md

 ## Adding Flexbox to the Header

-You may compare the header in the current live site (Run Buddy 1.0) to the mockup provided by the design team and think "why would this need to be updated?
+You may compare the header in the current live site (Run Buddy 1.0) to the mock-up provided by the design team and think "why would this need to be updated?
 It looks exactly the same!", and while they may look the same, the one we're working towards is going to use new CSS properties that make the HTML more responsive and flexible for different screen sizes.
 This core layout concept is called **flexbox**, and it is a tool we'll not only use for the header, but for almost every section on the Run Buddy site.

 The term "flexbox" is short hand for "flexible box module" and it is used as a one-dimensional layout model, meaning it can be applied to an HTML element to control the distribution, alignment, and spacing of the HTML elements inside of it on either the x-axis (horizontal axis, often called a "row") or the y-axis (vertical axis, often called a "column").
 This video will demonstrate some of the different features flexbox has to offer: